We may earn money or products from the companies mentioned in this post. Read our disclosure policy.

 If you are visiting London, you really should take a day to explore some of the ancient sites nearby.
 One of the best-known prehistoric monuments in Europe is Stonehenge.
 It is located in Wiltshire, about 90 miles west of Central London.
 While in the area, you should drive a few more miles and also see the ancient town of Avebury.
 Like Stonehenge, Avebury dates back to the Neolithic age and has similar stone monuments.

-If you are planning to make this trip, we suggest getting the English Heritage Pass.
+If you want more flexibility and are planning to see several historic sites in England on your own, we suggest getting the English Heritage Pass.
 For non-UK citizens, be sure to get the English Heritage Overseas Pass.
 This pass will get you into all English Heritage Sites throughout England.

 One of the most popular historic sites outside London is Stonehenge.
 Stonehenge’s ring of standing stones dates back to the Neolithic and Bronze Age.